yyyaaan/getIt/readme.md

 `ovi01` does not require parameter; results are incremental, and are saved to local only at this moment

-`dog01` does not require parameter; results are repetitve.
+`dog01` does not require parameter; results are repetitive.

 `gflt01` requires dates, destinations, specified flight numbers.
 NOT recommended.